The best – and worst – Super Bowl 2023 ads so far

 Sarah McLachlan and Busch Light Beer

-McLachlan has poked fun at her emotional animal cruelty commericals in an ad for Busch Light Beer ahead of the Super Bowl.
+McLachlan has poked fun at her emotional animal cruelty commericals in an ad for Busch Light Beer.
 In the video, it begins with the brand’s “Busch Guy” explaining a guide for surviving life out in the wilderness.
 “Three things are required in the great outdoors: food, drink and shelter,” the company’s spokesperson said, while holding a can of beer in his hand.

 However, right after he uttered “shelter,” McLachlan was seen sitting in a tent nearby as her song “Angel” began to play.